The Influence of Shift Left Testing on Software Development

 • This approach lets developers take code ownership and augment their testing responsibilities.

-• With increased responsibility, the testing team proactively works with the team right from the initial stage.
+• With increased responsibility, the software testing team proactively works with the team right from the initial stage.
 It gives birth to an effective testing strategy that relies on Test leadership and long-term visions of the software product.

 When we talk about Shift Left Testing in Agile, this approach supports the formation of Agile Scrum Teams that includes Testers in other roles and Testers in regular stand-up calls, review meetings, and other interactions.
 This way, testers get more data and involve in software analysis and product feedback for defect prevention in the software.
 This testing approach demands testers to ‘Get Involved Early’ as fast as possible.
 It also affects the value of final deliverables by identifying risks and mitigating them in advance.